The following job shadow opportunities cover a wide variety of careers within the agriculture, food, and natural resources pathway.

 From concept to finished product, Kinze Manufacturing designs and manufactures planters, grain carts, and tillage equipment at its facility in Williamsburg, Iowa.
 Join us as we begin our day at Kinze touring the Kinze Innovation Center, which highlights Kinze’s 60 years of innovation and the technology that is shaping the future of farming.
 We will also have a factory tour to observe how raw materials and other components come together to become a finished product.
 Throughout the day you will observe and visit with Kinze employees in the areas of welding, machining, assembly, powder coat painting, testing, engineering, sales, marketing, and many more.
 Join us for this unique opportunity to observe several different agricultural and manufacturing careers under one roof!

-As you evaluate career options and opportunities, job security and career diversity are things you probably have on your mind.
+As you evaluate career options and opportunities, job security and career diversity is something you probably have on your mind.
 The agriculture industry provides just that!
 Learn how the Stutsman sales team serves diverse sectors of the agriculture industry from local farmers and livestock producers, to feed mills and feed retailers.
-On top of engaging with agriculture sales representatives from agronomy, feed ingredients, and manure equipment, you’ll take a tour of the Stutsman facility in Hills and hear from an agricultural marketing professional.
+On top of engaging with agriculture sales representatives from agronomy, feed ingredients and manure equipment, you’ll take a tour of the Stutsman facility in Hills and hear from an agriculture marketing professional.
 If you are looking for a rewarding career helping people maximize their success with technology, problem solving, and communication/listening skills, make sure to join us for our ag sales discussion.
-Held late November or early December 2024.
-Cap of 9.
+Cap of 12.

 Have you ever wondered what types of farming exist beyond the typical farming methods?
-Attend this job shadow to see how this business operates for profit on a sustainable small-farm.
+Attend this job shadow to see how this business operates for profit on a sustainable small farm.
 Experience the grown-not flown flower movement by learning about what it takes to raise, harvest and pick fresh-grown flowers.
 Come see the beauty for yourself at Promise and Blossom!
+Held Fall 2025 and Spring 2026.

-What happens in the farm fields you drive by every day?
-Sit in the seat and experience how grain is harvested and moves from combine, auger cart, and semi-truck, to the grain handling set up.
+This experience is for students that have not grown up on a farm.
+Sit in the seat of farm equipment and experience how corn and soybeans are harvested using modern technology and high-tech equipment to move from combine, auger cart, and semi-truck to the grain handling set up.
 Learn about the stages of plant development, what factors determine high yields, how to tell when a field is ready for harvest, and much more!
-Join local farmers/producers and feel harvest from inside the combine.
-Engage with the modern technology, high-tech machinery, equipment, transportation, and grain handling facilities involved in harvesting corn and soybeans.
-Held October 15, 2024.
+Held mid-October- specific date will be determined by the farmer close to the experience.
 Cap of 20.

 Thinking about a career in Conservation?
 Find out what park rangers, environmental educators, natural resource managers, and conservation directors do on a daily basis.
-Held October 18, 2024, 9 a.m. to noon.
+Held October 17th, 2025, 9 a.m. to 12:30 p.m.

 Do you have an interest in the environment, resource conservation, or climate action?
 Learn how City of Cedar Rapids careers such as Sustainability Program Manager, Environmental Specialist, City Arborist, and Transportation Planner create sustainability products or services and/or strive to reduce the environmental impact of the City’s processes and operations.
-Begin the job shadow in the City Hall Council Chambers, then take a tour outside near the river to learn about the inner workings of the flood wall and see how each career works to positively impact the environment.
+Begin the job shadow in the City Hall Council Chambers, then take a tour outside, near the river, to learn about the inner workings of the flood wall and see how each career works to positively impact the environment.
+Held April 16, 2026.

 Individual/small group shadows allow for a deeper dive into specific careers, shadowing a professional in that field.
 These small group shadows are perfect for those who are more confident in their career interest and have had some initial exposure to that career.
 Job shadows may be individualized or include a handful of students, depending on demand.
 Pick from the list below of careers and the associated career descriptions.